 At this place, the flag-salute ceremony takes place every morning at 6:00 AM and evening at 9:00 PM.
 This activity gives a deeper understanding of the heartfelt gratitude of the Vietnamese people to the Father of the country.
 All visitors are required to dress formally (no tank tops and shorts are allowed) and remain silent throughout the ceremony.

-Hanoi Old Quarter is a must when visiting Hanoi.
+Hanoi Old Quarter is one of the must-see Hanoi tourist spots.
 The highlight of this area is that each street specializes in one specific product, with the name of each street indicating the products sold.
 Hàng Tre (Bamboo Street), for example, sells tall bamboo sticks and all kinds of bamboo objects; Hàng Bạc (Silver Street) is where to purchase gold and silver jewelry, and so on.

 The setting of the streets shows not only traditional commercial culture but also unique and iconic architectural styles, including hundreds of ancient and historic buildings such as temples, pagodas, assemblies, and ordinary residential housing.
 Visitors can also sample a variety of local foods here.
 Taking a cyclo, bicycling, or walking are recommended to explore this area.

 This prison depicts the harsh conditions soldiers had to endure and the brutal punishments during the French colonial era.
-With its significant historical role, Hoa Lo Prison has become a popular tourist destination in Hanoi, attracting domestic and international visitors.
+With its significant historical role, Hoa Lo Prison has become one popular tourist attractions in Hanoi, attracting domestic and international visitors.

 Designated a World Heritage Site by UNESCO in 2010, marking its 1,000th anniversary, Hoang Thanh Thang Long (Imperial Citadel of Thang Long) is an important historical and cultural relic in Vietnam.
 Home to various imperial palaces and other ancient royal structures under thousands-of- year feudalism, this campus continues to be the political center of Vietnam until this day.